woctezuma/download-steam-banners/README.md

 ![Similar banners with cosine similarity and average pooling](https://github.com/woctezuma/download-steam-banners/wiki/img/LVUG4Gb.png)

+## Data

+Data is available as a snapshot in [another repository](https://github.com/woctezuma/download-steam-banners-data).

 ## Requirements

 -   Install the latest version of [Python 3.X](https://www.python.org/downloads/).
 For CNTK, you will need Python 3.6.